 Yaddo – Yaddo offers residencies to professional creative artists from all nations and backgrounds working in one or more of the following media: choreography, film, literature, musical composition, painting, performance art, photography, printmaking, sculpture, and video.
 Artists may apply individually or as members of collaborative teams of two or three persons.
 They are selected by panels of other professional artists without regard to financial means.
 Residencies last from two weeks to two months and include room, board, and studio.

-It goes without saying that I’m almost always on the lookout for funding for Wadadli Pen (and for that matter always seeking opportunities to advance my own writing); no reason not to share what’s out there…so may the best wo/man win.
+It goes without saying that I’m almost always on the lookout for funding for Wadadli Pen (and for that matter always seeking opportunities to advance my own writing); as with so much of what I research (even for myself), I share.

 Government of Antigua and Barbuda – (2015) “The Government of Antigua and Barbuda through the Antigua and Barbuda Festival Commission is providing a revolving fund mechanism to assist all Artists in their production process for the furtherance of the economic development of creative sector”.
 This is to be funded reportedly by the Citizenship by Investment Fund.
 Full disclosure, there has been some pushback/concerns from artistes: for example in the Daily Observer, “What happens when you take $25,000 this year to do an album and you can’t pay it back because the industry does not allow you to generate the revenue?” – Gavin Christopher, musician-producer & “Here it is that you’re asking Carnival artists to go and get a loan when the truth of the thing is you owe us” – Alister Thomas, mas designer-builder.
 As we say with everything, read, investigate, consider, and decide if it’s a good fit for you – bearing in mind that it’s not a grant fund or arts subsidy (which I’d venture we still need given the nature of what we do).
 As Gavin noted it’s not “free money” (if such a thing exists), it is still a loan (albeit not your typical commercial loan) and loans have to be repaid.
-Loan details.
+At 2020, I’m not sure of the status of this loan programme nor how to apply for it but I’ll leave this here for awareness’ sake.

 MacArthur Fellowship – This actually sounds kind of perfect: $625,000, paid in quarterly installments over five years; w/emphasis on nominees for whom our support would relieve limitations that inhibit them from pursuing their most innovative ideas.
 Perfect , right?
 Well, you do have to be nominated and you do need to be resident in or citizen of the US.
 More.